oXygen XML Editor supports a large number of text encodings. For example, Unicode 4 is fully supported in both the Text mode and Author mode.

 This is available for both Author and Text editing modes.

 The oXygen user interface supports localization.
-In the same installation kit, together with the English base version there are shipped German, French, Italian, Japanese and Dutch versions as well.
+In the same installation kit, together with the English base version there are shipped German, French, Japanese and Dutch versions as well.